magento/devdocs/guides/v2.3/rest/tutorials/msi-order-processing/index.md

 ### Before you begin
 {:.tutorial-before}

-This tutorial builds upon the workflow described in the [Order Processing with REST APIs tutorial]({{ page.baseurl }}/get-started/order-tutorial/order-intro.html).
-The Order Processing with Multi Source Inventory (MSI) tutorial contains additional steps that show how to create stocks and sources and assign products to a custom source.
-The tutorial also shows how to check the Source Selection Algorithm to determine the recommended shipping options.
+This tutorial builds upon the workflow described in the [Order Processing with REST APIs tutorial]({{ page.baseurl }}/rest/tutorials/orders/order-intro.html).
+The Order Processing with Multi Source Inventory (MSI) tutorial provides additional steps that detail how to create stocks and sources, assign products to a custom source, and run the Source Selection Algorithm to recommend shipping options.

-For more information about MSI, see the [MSI wiki](https://github.com/magento-engcom/msi/wiki/Overview){:target="_blank"}.
+For more information about MSI, see the [MSI wiki](https://github.com/magento-engcom/msi/wiki/Overview).

 This **13-step tutorial** generally takes **1 hour**.

 {:.bs-callout .bs-callout-info}
-Order Processing with MSI tutorial does not currently use the Luma sample store.
+The Order Processing with MSI tutorial is a draft.
+It will be expanded to include more steps that show MSI functionality.
+This tutorial does not currently use the Luma sample store, but later versions will.

 ### Complete these prerequisites

-* Install the latest version of Magento 2.3 from the [MSI repository](https://github.com/magento-engcom/msi){:target="_blank"}.
+* Install the latest version of Magento 2.3 Alpha from the [MSI repository](https://github.com/magento-engcom/msi).
 Additional information is available at [How to get the Magento software](https://devdocs.magento.com/guides/v2.3/install-gde/bk-install-guide.html).

 * Install a REST client.
 You can use any REST client to send calls to Magento.
-[Postman](https://www.getpostman.com/){:target="_blank"} is recommended.
+[Postman](https://www.getpostman.com/) is recommended.

 * Know how to construct a REST call in Magento.
 See [Construct a request]({{ page.baseurl }}/get-started/gs-web-api-request.html) for details.